A simple 5 steps approach to insulin resistance

 What is Insulin Resistance?

-Insulin resistance occurs when too much glucose leads to desensitization.
+Insulin resistance occurs when the muscle and liver cells have too much lipid or fat deposits.
+This makes it difficult for glucose to enter the cells.
 This further leads to the pancreas putting out more and more insulin.
 Eventually, the cells stop responding to insulin and resistance occurs.
 One of the most common consequences of this problem is diabetes.

 The main indicators of insulin resistance are elevated blood sugar levels and elevated triglycerides.
-However, these are only symptoms, not an actual cause of the problem.
+However, these are only symptoms, not the actual cause of the problem.
 The cause is elevated insulin which hasn’t been checked or treated over decades.
-Elevated insulin is caused by high carbohydrate intakes, physical inactivity, stressful lifestyle and environmental toxins.
+Elevated insulin is caused by high saturated fat and simple carbohydrate intake, physical inactivity, a stressful lifestyle, and environmental toxins.

 What to do About Insulin Resistance?